Hip-hop and justice: Culture carries the spirit of protest, 50 years and counting

 NEW YORK — In the early days of hip-hop, plugging turntables into a light post and converting an outdoor basketball court into a discotheque may have seemed like a simple invitation to party.

-A closer look scene revealed the truth: Hip-hop was a response to social and economic injustice in disregarded neighborhoods, a showcase of joy, ingenuity and innovation despite a lack of wealth and resources.
+But hip-hop was a response to social and economic injustice in disregarded neighborhoods, a showcase of joy, ingenuity and innovation despite a lack of resources.

-The music emanating from the DJ's equipment might tell partiers to “move your feet,” and in the very next set, tell them to “fight the power."

-Hip-hop has been an integral part of social and racial justice movements.
-It’s also been scrutinized by law enforcement and political groups because of their belief that hip-hop and its artists’ encourage violent criminality.
+Hip-hop has been integral to justice movements.
+It’s also been scrutinized by law enforcement and political groups because of their belief that hip-hop and its artists encourage violent criminality.

-Whether a warning, a demand or an affirmation, hip-hop culture and, especially, rap music have been mediums for holding the powerful accountable, for delivering lyrical indictments against systemic injustice.
+Hip-hop culture and especially rap music have been mediums for holding the powerful accountable.
 Hip-hop can champion the underserved and reclaim space, like tagged walls or impromptu breakdancing battles on a transit platform.

-Because it can threaten the concentration of power, certain forces have demonized the culture, said Willie “Prophet” Stiggers, co-founder and chair of the Black Music Action Coalition, a group of artists, lawyers, managers and producers unified against systemic racism in the music industry and in society.
+Certain forces have demonized hip-hop, said Willie “Prophet” Stiggers, co-founder and chair of the Black Music Action Coalition, a group working against systemic racism in the music industry and in society.

-Many trace hip-hop’s birth to a back-to-school party at a Bronx apartment building 50 years ago this month.
-And since its birth, emceeing, beatboxing, deejaying, and graffiti have done much more than entertain legions of fans around the world and generate billions of dollars in commerce – hip-hop’s four elements carry the spirit of resistance and free expression as a comfort to the afflicted and affliction to those who are too comfortable.
+Since hip-hop’s birth in the 1970s, emceeing, beatboxing, deejaying, and graffiti have done more than entertain – hip-hop’s four elements carry the spirit of resistance and free expression.

-“Got to give us what we want/Gotta give us what we need/Our freedom of speech is freedom or death/We got to fight the powers that be!” – Public Enemy, “Fight the Power,” 1990

-Social and religious conservatives of all stripes have long seen hip-hop as a threat to so-called traditional values, peace and order – but their attempts at stifling the culture have only propelled it to worldwide acclaim and grown its influence over public debates and democracy.
+Social and religious conservatives have seen hip-hop as a threat, but their attempts at stifling the culture have only grown its influence.

-However, racial justice activists and free speech advocates see the ongoing persecution of rappers as a proxy war primarily waged against Black and Latino men who are the early pioneers of the culture.
+However, racial justice activists and free speech advocates see the ongoing persecution of rappers as a proxy war primarily waged against Black and Latino men.
 And for hip-hop artists who live under repressive regimes throughout the world, “dropping bars” to air one’s grievances against the government can mean time behind bars or worse.

 “Black history is under attack, Black culture is under attack, rap music is under attack,” said U.S. Rep. Hank Johnson, a Democratic sponsor of federal legislation that would protect artists from having their lyrics and creative expression used against them in court.